gmag11/EnigmaIOT/readme.md

 In any case you can use your own format or even raw unencoded data.
 Take care of maximum message length that communications layer uses.
 For ESP-NOW, maximum payload length it is 217 bytes.

+## ESP-NOW channel selection

+Gateway has always its WiFi interface working as an AP.
+Its name correspond to configured Network Name.

+During first start, after connecting supply, node tries to search for a WiFi AP with that name.
+Whet it is found, node will use its MAC address and channel as destination for ESP-NOW messages.
+It also gets RSSI (signal level) and reports it to gateway.

+This information is stored in flash so node will use it to communicate in all following messages.

+In the case that gateway has changed its channel (for instance due to a reconfiguration) node will not be able to communicate again.

+If several transmission errors are detected by node, it starts searching for gateway again.
+When found it keeps sending messages normally.

 ## Output data from gateway

 ### Uplink messages